dunyanong/FVG/README.md

 # FVG
 ![FVG photo](https://github.com/dunyanong/GoatVote/assets/97597966/ea6a4ac5-f16a-474c-9a5f-0afd1c189088)

-FVG is a web application built using Next.js, React (with TypeScript), Firebase, and Tailwind CSS.
+FVG is a web application built using Next.js, React (with Javascript), Firebase, and Tailwind CSS.
 It allows users to vote for their favorite football players (GOAT) and provides a platform for the audience to participate in the voting process.
 Each user can vote for two players: one as the GOAT and the other as an honorable mention.

 The project includes additional features such as a chat functionality and a music feature.
 The chat feature enables users to communicate with each other, while the music feature enhances the overall user experience by providing a curated playlist.